-Waiting times for families seeking to access ENT services in Ireland was in Sound Advice’s history, with children waiting up to five years to get hearing-aids in some counties before 2011.
-Moreover since 2014, children under-18 in Ireland no longer wait six years to access a second cochlear implant, after a public campaign in 2013 by Sound Advice and the Happy New Ear parent group.
+Waiting times for families to access ENT services in Ireland was in Sound Advice’s history, with children waiting up to five years to get hearing-aids in some counties before 2011.
+Many lost their brief window for learning to talk or read.
+Since 2014 however, children under-18 in Ireland no longer wait six years for a second cochlear implant, after a 2013 public campaign by Sound Advice and the Happy New Ear parent group.

 Why Waiting Lists Matter

 With today’s technology, deafness is not a disability.
-Waiting lists for childrens’ hearing and speech services, can result in educational and social disadvantage when hearing difficulties are not addressed in their first months of life.
-For a positive mainstream school placement, these young children also deserve the best hearing and speech services possible, even if their auditory-verbal therapy is remotely delivered by therapists outside Ireland.
+Waiting lists for infant hearing and speech services, can result in educational, literacy and social disadvantage when hearing issues are not addressed in their first months of life.
+For a positive mainstream school placement, these infants deserve the best hearing and speech services possible from birth, even if their auditory-verbal therapy is remotely delivered by therapists outside Ireland.